OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/builtin-worker.md

 position: 160
 ---

 Use the builtin-worker command to configure the user context that the [built-in worker](/docs/infrastructure/workers/index.md#built-in-worker) runs under.
-Available in **Octopus 2018.1.0** and later.

 **builtin-worker options**